Four Sikhs killed in FedEx facility mass shooting in US | Law-Order

 At least eight people, including four Sikhs, were killed and five others were left injured in a mass shooting at a FedEx facility in the US state of Indiana, according to community leaders.

-The gunman, identified as 19-year-old Brandon Scott Hole of Indiana, died by suicide after the shooting on early Friday morning, taking the toll to nine.
+The gunman, identified as 19-year-old Brandon Scott Hole of Indiana, allegedly died by suicide after the shooting on late Thursday night at the FedEx facility in Indianapolis, taking the toll to nine.

 ''This is very heart breaking.
 The Sikh community is devastated by this tragic incident,'' community leader Gurinder Singh Khalsa told PTI over the phone after meeting family members of the employees of the FedEx facility.